 Can NLR, PLR and LMR be used as prognostic indicators in patients with pulmonary embolism?
 A commentary

 We read with great interest the article “Prognostic role of NLR, PLR, and LMR in patients with pulmonary embolism” by Köse et al..
 They found that the neutrophil-lymphocyte ratio (NLR), platelet-lymphocyte ratio (PLR), and lymphocyte-monocyte ratio (LMR) were related to the prognosis and clinical severity of patients with pulmonary embolism (PE).
 First of all, we congratulate the authors for their invaluable contribution to literature.
-However, we think that there are some points that should be discussed regarding the use of these laboratory parameters.
+However, we think that some points should be discussed regarding the use of these laboratory parameters.

-White blood cell subtypes NLR, PLR, and LMR have been associated with many inflammatory diseases, including PE [2,3].
+White blood cell subtypes NLR, PLR, and LMR, have been associated with many inflammatory diseases, including PE [2,3].
 These parameters, which can be easily determined by simple and easy measurement of systemic inflammation, maintain their importance today.
 However, these parameters are affected by many factors such as trauma, local or systemic infection, acute coronary syndromes, and malignancy [3-5].
 For these reasons, it would be better for the authors to mention these factors and exclude them from the tables that included malignancy and trauma patients in the study.

 Copyright (c) 2020 Cihan Bedel, Mustafa Korkut, Hamit Hakan Armağan